-Government policy clearly identifies the responsibility on colleges to progress young people towards the achievement of grade 9 to 4 (formerly A-C) in maths and English at GCSE level.
+Government policy clearly identifies the responsibility on colleges to progress young people towards the achievement of grade 9 to 4 (formerly A-C) in Maths and English at GCSE level.
 This is reflected in the expectation of Ofsted and is evident in the outcomes of inspections sector wide.
 Whilst many students achieve a GCSE pass the key milestone of grade 9 to 4 (formerly A-C) remains a significant challenge.
-The College is seeing ongoing improvement and is outperforming the national average for Further Education Colleges.
 Further improvement remains critical to the lifelong success of our learners and the College continues to prioritise resourcing and focus in this area.